 About Benchmark Metals Inc.

-Benchmark is a Canadian mineral exploration company with its common shares listed for trading on the TSX Venture Exchange in Canada, the OTCQB Venture Market in the United States and the Tradegate Exchange in Europe.
-Benchmark is managed by proven resource-sector professionals, who have a record of advancing exploration projects from grassroots scenarios through to production.
+Benchmark Metals is a Canadian mineral exploration company focused on proving and developing the substantial resource potential of the Lawyers gold-silver project, located in the prolific Golden Horseshoe of Northern British Columbia, Canada.
+Benchmark is managed by proven resource sector professionals, who have a record of advancing exploration projects from grassroots scenarios through to production.

 We seek Safe Harbor.